 After Bolton, Rupert attacked and captured Liverpool (though only after most of the garrison escaped across the Mersey in the dead of night) before heading across the Pennines to relieve York.
 On a moor between York and Leeds, they and the Earl of Newcastle took on the combined might of Parliament’s Northern and Eastern armies, and the Scottish force under Lord Leven.
 The Battle of Marston Moor was a stunning Parliamentarian victory.
 The King lost control of the North, as well as the veteran infantry of Newscastle’s army, and his nephew escaped south with just a handful of cavalry.
-Bolton was recaptured in September and, shortly afterwards, Byron’s remaining army was destroyed attempting to relieve Montgomery Castle on the Welsh border.
+Bolton was recaptured in September.

 But the story of the Bolton Massacre doesn’t finish there.
 At the final Royalist defeat at the end of the Third English Civil War in 1651, the Earl of Derby was captured near Nantwich in Cheshire and court-martialled.
 The mercy shown to him upon his capture was revoked, and he was condemned to death.
 On 15th October, the Earl was beheaded in Bolton – the very town whose infamous sacking surely sealed his fate.